 Heat escapes the house through windows and doors as well as fireplaces.
 Energy Star estimates that sealing the leaks around your home can shave as much as 20% off your heating and cooling costs.
-So it’s worth taking the time to inspect exterior doors, windows and other outside openings for drafts and install weather-stripping and caulking where you detect air leaks.
+So its worth taking the time to inspect exterior doors, windows and other outside openings for drafts and install weather-stripping and caulking where you detect air leaks.
 Apply heat-shrink window insulation film to glass windows to block drafts and add insulation in attics.

 Upgrade Your Thermostat

 As temperatures drop and people stay inside more, they tend to turn up the heat.
 You can save as much as 10% a year on heating and cooling by simply turning your thermostat back 7°-10°F for 8 hours a day from its normal setting.
 To save energy in the winter, consider setting the thermostat to 68°F while you’re awake and setting it lower while you’re asleep or away from home.
-Another way to help to help keep heating bills in check, consider installing a smart home Internet thermostat that will allow you to control the temperature from in or outside your house.
+Another way to help keep heating bills in check, consider installing a smart home Internet thermostat that will allow you to control the temperature from in or outside your house.

 Protect pipes in unheated locations from freezing and cracking by wrapping them with insulated tape or flexible molded pipe sleeves.
 To monitor potential leaks in even the most out-of-the-way places in the house, you can use a simple, easy-to-install local wireless water alarm system that emits an audible alarm and has an LED display that shows where a problem has occurred.
-If you’re looking for a “smart” system that allows you to remotely manage water issues when you’re away from home, the Water Hero P100 WiFi Flow Monitor & Shut Off System is a flow-based system that alerts you via text or e-mail to potential leaks and shuts off your water main valve.
+If you’re looking for a system that allows you to remotely manage water issues when you’re away from home, the Water Hero P100 WiFi Flow Monitor & Shut Off System is a flow-based system that alerts you via text or e-mail to potential leaks and shuts off your water main valve.
 It also tracks temperature and provides water usage information.

 Prevent Frozen Pipes

 Freezing pipes due to a furnace malfunction or power outage are a big problem in the winter.
-Whether you anticipate traveling for weeks or just days at a time this winter, look into getting a device called a freeze alarm to A freeze alarm is a device that monitor the temperature inside your home and sends you an alert if the temperature dips dangerously low or the power goes out.
+Whether you anticipate traveling for weeks or just days at a time this winter, look into getting a device called a freeze alarm.
+A freeze alarm is a device that monitors the temperature inside your home and sends you an alert if the temperature dips dangerously low or the power goes out.
 There are a range of freeze alarms to choose from, many of which can also be used to monitor things like water or motion.